davidclin/my-cheatsheet/README.md

 # S3 CLI Tuning
 AWS CLI S3 performance improves if you tune it.
-Modify your ~/.aws/config to file to contain the following (place it under [default] and any additional profiles you use with S3):
+Modify your ~/.aws/config to file to contain the following (place it under [default] and any additional pro you use with S3):

 <pre>
 s3 =